jaburns/NintendoSpy/docs/experimental/xbox.md

 ## Why Experimental?

 Xbox is experimental because it currently requires a 400 dollar USB protocol analyzer.
 So this solution is only for the most dedicated.
+I am also still investigating a high number of controller disconnect events.
+I think its due to the ``Xbox Controller to PC USB Adapter Cable``  and not necessarily related to RetroSpy.
+They seems to happen more with the original large controller and if you have a memory card inserted into the controller.

 ## Components and Equipment needed